hovey/pyschool/README.md

 # assure the PyPI API token for the server is created on pypi.org and saved on the server at ~/.pypirc

-# remove any old .gz and .whl files in dist/
+# remove any old .gz and .whl files in dist/ subdirectory
 $ cd dist/  #rm old .gz and old .whl
-$ cd ../  # back to the ~/sibl/ directory
+$ cd ../  # back to the ~/sibl/xyfigure directory

 # deploy
 $ python -m twine upload dist/*